Abdullab8/GNI_and_life_expectancy/README.md

 ## 📌 Project Overview
 This project explores the relationship between **Gross National Income (GNI) per capita**, **population**, and **life expectancy** across different countries and years.
 The goal is to analyze whether higher income levels are associated with longer life expectancy, and how population size might influence these patterns.
+## 🔹 Problem Statement

+While global life expectancy has risen significantly since the 19th century, inequalities in health and wealth persist across countries and regions.
+Wealthier nations generally enjoy longer lives, but the relationship is not always straightforward.
+At lower income levels, small increases in wealth can dramatically improve health outcomes, while at higher income levels, gains in longevity tend to plateau.

+This raises several questions:
+- How strongly are income and life expectancy related over time?

+- Do all regions follow the same pattern, or are there clear exceptions?

+- What role does population growth play in shaping these trends?

+- Can improvements in life expectancy be explained solely by income, or do other factors (policy, healthcare, social systems) play a critical role?

+By addressing these questions, this project seeks to uncover patterns in the relationship between economic development, health, and population — and to provide evidence-based insights into why some regions thrive while others continue to lag behind.
 ## File overview
 - **World_development_Analysis.ipynb**: Main notebook containing the exploratory data analysis (EDA), data cleaning, transformations, and visualizations.
 - **Project Presentation (PowerPoint)**: Slide deck presenting the project results and insights for a non-technical audience.